DDMAL/KingGhidorah/README.md

 - Fill in the user credentials and the Rodan API domain.
   - You can use a proxy to connect to the server too, just make sure that you replace `false` with the proxy information: `"socks5://localhost:5000"`
 - Learn by example by using the calls in the `EXAMPLES.md` file.
+- The `config.json` file should be removed from the git worktree to stop the accidental uploading of actual credentials.
+If you need to add more fields to it, bring it back and remove it again.
+  - Remove: `git update-index --skip-worktree config.json`
+  - Bring it back: `git update-index --no-skip-worktree config.json`

 ## Codestyle